silefort/silefort.github.io/content/#What's Up/Whats-Up-027.md

 <br></br>
 * __Google Colaboratory__: I didn't know Google provided such service: it's like jupyter but linked to your drive account and without nothing to setup beforehand | [https://colab.research.google.com/notebooks/intro.ipynb](https://colab.research.google.com/notebooks/intro.ipynb)
 <br></br>
-* __The Rise Of Architecture__: This is quite an old talk by Gene Kim, one of the author of the book 'Accelerate', but there is still a lot to take away about Architecture, Devops, Organisation... | [https://www.youtube.com/watch?v=I7khGOTyU8Q](https://www.youtube.com/watch?v=I7khGOTyU8Q)
+* __The Rise Of Architecture__: This is quite an old talk by Gene Kim, one of the authors of the book 'Accelerate', but there is still a lot to take away about Architecture, Devops, Organisation... | [https://www.youtube.com/watch?v=I7khGOTyU8Q](https://www.youtube.com/watch?v=I7khGOTyU8Q)
 <br></br>